qtiuto/lua-for-android/README.md

    different types,which is not allowed by the compiler but ok in jvm.
    To distinguish it,use **(Type or obj).name\[according type]** to operate on the field.

+   Google ban access to some black list members and warn about gray list members since Android Pie.
+   However, it makes me feel sad cause logcat is performance killer, so I disable this feature once the lib is loaded.

    ##### Note:
    **Type.class** will return the class object represented by the type